Polyurea VS Polyurethane

 There are two types of polyurethane: aliphatic and aromatic.
 However, there are some differences.
 Due to the use of catalysts, the polyurethane reaction can be sensitive to low temperatures and moisture.
 Due to the competition between hydroxylpolyol, water, and an isocyanate group for the reaction, the polyurethane system can blister when humidity is higher than 5%.

 On the other hand, Polyurea can be made in high-moisture conditions without a catalyst which is a huge advantage.

 However, neither Polyurea nor polyurethane can be applied to a wet substrate.
-The ambient temperature and substrate temperature may have little effect on the reaction and cure of a polyurea system compared to the other.
+The ambient and substrate temperatures may have little effect on the reaction and cure of a polyurea system compared to the others.
 This was noticed in one study where samples of steel, concrete, and asphalt coated with a polyurea elastomer in the presence of a stream of liquid nitrogen (-196degC) sprayed for 30 seconds showed no damage.

-Polyurea coatings have a very short initial cure time and, therefore, may be used in an aggressive environment, where high curing speed is required (e.g., an oil pipeline).
+Polyurea coatings have a very short initial cure time and may be used in an aggressive environment where high curing speed is required (e.g., an oil pipeline).
 Some polyureas are fast air-drying (less than 30 minutes, even less than 10 seconds for some cases for pure Polyurea).